 The Leigh Lions and Leigh's British Legion also take part in regular litter picks with their members.

-Details of upcoming litter picks can be found on our event page here.
+Details of upcoming litter picks can be found on our news page here.

 Leigh-On-Sea Town Council will be funding its own volunteer police officers as part of Essex Polices Community Specials scheme.